 What characterizes a flexible tool for challenging tasks in a test and measurement environment?

-"We studied the individual work steps of our customers, hunting for a way to boost efficiency.
-We wanted to bring about a paradigm change – away from the permanently installed tool and towards an efficient one.
+"We studied the individual workflows of our customers, looking for a way to boost efficiency.
+We wanted to bring about a paradigm change – away from the permanently installed tool and towards an efficient one with daily-changing setups.